USE OF A MOBILE ELECTRONIC DEVICE

 Section 602b currently prohibits a person from reading, manually typing, or sending a text message on a wireless two-way communication device located in his or her hand or lap while operating a commercial motor vehicle or school bus or while operating a noncommercial motor vehicle that is moving.

-The bill would amend these provisions to prohibit a person from digitally communicating using a mobile electronic device in his or her hand or lap while operating a motor vehicle that is not a commercial vehicle.
+The bill would amend these provisions to prohibit a person from reading or digitally communicating using a mobile electronic device in his or her hand or lap while operating a motor vehicle that is not a commercial vehicle.

 Mobile electronic device would mean a mobile telephone as defined in 49 CFR 390.5.
 It would include a computer.
 It would not include a watch, a GPS or navigation system affixed to a motor vehicle, or two-way or Citizens Band (CB) radio services.